glimberger/migrations/README.md

 # Migrations

-A simple migration tool for MySQL database
+A simple migration tool for MySQL database set as GruntJS task